longturn/freeciv21/docs/Manuals/client-manual.rst

     want to change the :guilabel:`Scroll Map` option to the :guilabel:`PgUp` key, you would click in the box and then press the :guilabel:`PgUp` key on your keyboard.
 To reset to defaults, you can click on the :guilabel:`Reset` button.
 Click :guilabel:`Save` and then :guilabel:`Close` when finished.

+    You can go to the :doc:`Game/shortcut-options` page for a complete list of all available options.

 .. _Shortcut Options Dialog:
 .. figure:: /_static/images/gui-elements/shortcut-options.png